 - Your preferred style of travelling (are you after the luxury experience or the classic New Zealand backpacking experience)

 - How long your journey will take.

-The currency for New Zealand is the New Zealand dollar, which is very similar in appearance and exchange rate to the Australian dollar.
-On average, we recommend putting aside roughly NZ$150 and NZ$200 a day for your holiday.
+The currency for New Zealand is the New Zealand dollar, which is similar in appearance and currency to the Australian dollar.
+On average, we recommend putting aside roughly NZ$200 and NZ$325 a day for your holiday.

 How Much Does the Average Person Spend a Day in New Zealand?